NatoBoram/Leanish/README.md

 # Leanish

-A lean-ish Lemmy web client.
+A lean-ish web client for Lemmy.